idedic/foleon-dev-tools/README.md

 ### 🗂 "Info" section

-Just a basic info about the open publication in the Editor: publication name, publication id, page id and environment that you're currently on.
+Just basic info about the open publication in the Editor: publication name, publication id, page id, and environment that you're currently on.

 ### 🗂 "Flags" section